 - Phrases module.

-- Direct output of audio samples from the computer's sound card.
+- Direct output of audio samples from your computer's sound card.

-- Output of MIDI notes to activate an internal or external "sampler" to the computer.
+- MIDI note output to trigger an internal or external "sampler" to the computer.

-- Input of eight digital signals associated with the push buttons.
+- Output of eight activation signals associated with the pushbuttons.